Skill-Aura-Official/TSB-Council/README.md

 TSB governance documents may be updated periodically.

-Major changes may include:
+Examples include:

 * Rule updates
-* Policy changes
 * Governance reforms
 * Security improvements
 * Organizational restructuring
+* Community policy changes
+* Administrative improvements

-Members are encouraged to review documents periodically.
+Members are encouraged to review documentation periodically.

+---

+# 📜 Licensing

+Unless otherwise stated, governance documents contained within this repository remain the intellectual property of the TSB Council.

+Refer to the LICENSE file for additional details.

 ---